Hero background

 Swelling and discomfort should reduce, and gums begin to settle.

-You may feel more comfortable eating soft foods, and your temporary teeth or overdentures should feel more natural.
+You may feel more comfortable eating soft foods, and your temporary teeth should feel more natural.

 Bone and gum integration continue; follow-up appointments will ensure implants are healing correctly.

-Your permanent full-arch restoration or overdentures will replace temporary teeth once healing is complete, providing long-term function and aesthetics.
+Your permanent full-arch restoration will replace temporary teeth once healing is complete, providing long-term function and aesthetics.

 Call Formula Implants immediately if you notice any of the following.
-Following these guidelines will help ensure your new smile or overdentures heal well and remain strong, functional, and natural-looking for years to come.
+Following these guidelines will help ensure your new smile heals well and remains strong, functional, and natural-looking for years to come.

 Excessive or prolonged bleeding that does not subside.